 Brides are often late, but this does not always affect the finishing time, as most wedding ceremonies only last 30-45 minutes.
 However, if the ceremony extends beyond the booking time, additional payment at our standard rate is required.
 Talk to your priest or celebrant about how long the ceremony is likely to take.
 A Catholic Nuptial Mass, for example, is longer than most ceremonies, and usually requires a longer booking time.

 Does Four Strings play only at weddings?

-No. Four Strings musicians have performed at fundraising events, engagement parties, wedding anniversaries, birthdays, Christmas parties, corporate events, formal dinners, concerts, and we’ve even provided background dinner music for Andre Rieu’s VIP concert-goers at Suncorp Stadium!
+No. Four Strings musicians have performed at fundraising events, engagement parties, wedding anniversaries, funerals, birthdays, Christmas parties, corporate events, formal dinners, concerts, and we’ve even provided background dinner music for Andre Rieu’s VIP concert-goers at Suncorp Stadium!

 What is the difference between a string trio and string quartet?